keyban-io/sdk-js/packages/sdk-react/README.md

 # Keyban React SDK

-The Keyban React SDK provides a seamless way to integrate Keyban's blockchain services into your React applications.
+The Keyban React SDK provides a seamless way to integrate Keyban’s blockchain services into your React applications.
 It offers React hooks and components to manage accounts, perform transactions, retrieve balances, interact with NFTs, and more, all within the React ecosystem.

 ## Installation